 Staff frequently asks whether emails sent or received on a nongovernmental account (such as personal Gmail, Yahoo Mail, or Hotmail accounts), or from a home computer or smartphone, and which pertain to local agency business, qualify as a public record.
-The California Supreme Court decided this very issue, and held in a unanimous decision that the presumptive right of access of the PRA extends to emails and texts sent or received on nongovernmental accounts, whether on private or government-issued devices, used by local agency employees or officials that relate to the business of that local agency.185
+The California Supreme Court decided this very issue, and held in a unanimous decision that the presumptive right of access of the PRA extends to emails and texts sent or received on nongovernmental accounts, whether on private or government-issued devices, used by local agency employees or officials that relate to the business of that local agency.
+186

 In City of San Jose v.
-Superior Court, a request for 32 categories of public records was filed with the City of San Jose.186 The request included emails and text messages sent or received on private electronic devices used by the mayor, two City council members, and their staff.187 The City argued such emails were outside the reach of the PRA, both because the emails were not directly accessible to the City and thus did not qualify as writings "prepared, owned, used or retained" by the City under the Section 7920.530 definition of "public records," and because neither employees nor officials are included within the governmental entities listed in the definition of "local agency" under Section 7920.510.188 The Court found neither argument persuasive when considering the legislative intent of the PRA and the constitutional directive to a broadly construed right of public access.189
+Superior Court, a request for 32 categories of public records was filed with the City of San Jose.
+The request included emails and text messages sent or received on private electronic devices used by the mayor, two City council members, and their staff.
+The City argued such emails were outside the reach of the PRA, both because the emails were not directly accessible to the City and thus did not qualify as writings "prepared, owned, used or retained" by the City under the Section 7920.530 definition of "public records," and because neither employees nor officials are included within the governmental entities listed in the definition of "local agency" under Section 7920.510.
+The Court found neither argument persuasive when considering the legislative intent of the PRA and the constitutional directive to a broadly construed right of public access.
+The court found neither argument persuasive to a broadly construed right of public access.
+The court found neither argument persuasive to a broadly construed right of public access.

-The California Supreme Court found no indication "the Legislature meant to allow public officials to shield communications about official business simply by directing them through personal accounts."190 The court did acknowledge the inherent balance that must be struck between the public's rights of access and an individual employee's or official's right of privacy, and sought to offer some limited guidance for how searches should be conducted for records sent or received on nongovernmental accounts that pertain to the public's business.191 or officials that pertain to the public's business.192 Barring such a policy, the court stated that a local agency's first step upon receiving a PRA request that implicates nongovernmental accounts should be to communicate the request to the individual or individuals in question.193 A local agency may then reasonably rely on those individuals "to search their own personal files, accounts and devices for responsive material."194 Citing both federal precedent under the FOIA and a holding by the Washington Supreme Court under its state public records law, the California Supreme Court also discussed an employee or official submitting an affidavit that would give the local agency, requester, and ultimately the trial court reassurance that responsive records were appropriately searched on nongovernmental accounts.195 Such an approach also strikes "an appropriate balance" with the individual's right of privacy in their personal affairs.196
+The California Supreme Court found no indication "the Legislature meant to allow public officials to shield communications about official business simply by directing them through personal accounts."
+The Court did acknowledge the inherent balance that must be struck between the public's rights of access and an individual employee's or official's right of privacy, and sought to offer some limited guidance for how searches should be conducted for records sent or received on nongovernmental accounts that pertain to the public's business.
+192 or officials that pertain to the public's business.193 Barring such a policy, the Court stated that a local agency's first step upon receiving a PRA request that implicates nongovernmental accounts should be to communicate the request to the individual or individuals in question.194 A local agency may then reasonably rely on those individuals "to search their own personal files, accounts and devices for responsive material."195 Citing both federal precedent under the FOIA and a holding by the Washington Supreme Court under its state public records law, the California Supreme Court also discussed an employee or official submitting an affidavit that would give the local agency, requester, and ultimately the trial court reassurance that responsive records were appropriately searched on nongovernmental accounts.196 Such an approach also strikes "an appropriate balance" with the individual's right of privacy in their personal affairs.197